| Title: | Download and Analyze Crash Data |

 involved |

-Factors involved with the crash.
-Can be any of: 'distracted driver', 'police pursuit', 'motorcycle', 'pedalcyclist', 'bicyclist', 'pedestrian', 'pedbike', 'young driver', 'older driver', 'speeding', 'alcohol', 'drugs', 'hit and run', 'roadway departure', 'rollover', or 'large trucks'.
-NULL by default. |
+Factors involved with the crash: 'any' (the default, produces general counts), 'each' (produces separate counts for each factor), 'distracted driver', 'police pursuit', 'motorcycle', 'pedalcyclist', 'bicyclist', 'pedestrian', 'pedbike', 'young driver', 'older driver', 'speeding','alcohol', 'drugs', 'hit and run', 'roadway departure', 'rollover', or 'large trucks'. |

 filterOnly |